 ENGIE calls for projects

 As part of its commitment to developing innovative services and products that promote and facilitate the energy transition, ENGIE pursues a comprehensive policy of investment, startup incubation and interaction with local ecosystems.
-The Group is constantly searching for innovative solutions, and issues many calls for projects via its ENGIE Fab platform.
+The Group is constantly searching for innovative solutions, and issues many calls for projects via its ENGIE Innovation platform.

 The aim of the Group's open innovation commitment is to give startups, entrepreneurs and project sponsors the opportunity to put forward their ideas and receive assistance from ENGIE and its energy and digital technology experts.